Lafayette County, Missouri

-Lafayette County is a county in the western portion of Missouri, part of the Kansas City metropolitan area.
+Lafayette County (/ˌlæfiˈjɛt/ LAF-ee-YET) is a county in the western portion of Missouri, part of the Kansas City metropolitan area.
 As of the 2020 census, the population was 32,984.
 Its county seat is Lexington.
 The county was organized November 16, 1820, from Cooper County and originally named Lillard County for James Lillard of Tennessee, who served in the first state constitutional convention and first state legislature.
 It was renamed Lafayette County on February 16, 1825, in honor of Revolutionary War hero the Marquis de La Fayette, who was then visiting the United States.

 History

 Lafayette County was settled primarily from migrants from the Upper Southern states of Kentucky, Tennessee and Virginia.
 They brought enslaved people and slaveholding traditions and started cultivating crops similar to those in Middle Tennessee and Kentucky: hemp and tobacco.

 Peter Youree (1843-1914) was born here to merchant P. E. Youree and the former M. M. Zimmerman.
 As a young man, he enlisted in the Confederate forces from here, and gained the rank of captain during the American Civil War.
 Afterward, he settled in Shreveport, Louisiana, where he married, became a successful merchant and banker, and served on the Caddo Parish Police Jury.

 As a result of the migration from the South, this part of Missouri, and neighboring counties, became known as Little Dixie.
 In 1860 enslaved people made up 25 percent or more of the county's population, and the county was strongly pro-Confederate during the American Civil War.

 But immigrants from Germany, as well as German Americans from St. Louis, began arriving shortly before the war, with many more to come afterwards.
 Many of the Germans were sympathetic to the Union and opposed slavery.
 They eventually made up a large part of the populations of Concordia, Emma, Wellington, Napoleon, Higginsville, Mayview, and Lexington.

 After the war, there were racial tensions as whites worked to dominate the freedmen.
 Following Reconstruction, whites lynched two blacks in the decades around the turn of the century.

 Sunday May 4, 1919, Lafayette County Sheriff Joseph C. Talbott was killed while transporting car thieves to jail.
 Also killed were Deputy Sheriff John McDonald and Deputy Constable James Stapleton.
 On May 29, 1919, Lafayette County held a special election to replace Sheriff Talbott.
 Sheriff Talbott's wife, Minnie Mae Talbott, won the special election becoming the first woman elected to the office of Sheriff in the United States.
 Minnie Mae Talbott was sworn into office on June 8, 1919.
 Minnie Mae Talbott was elected by an all-male electorate.
 Women would not gain the right to vote until August 1920, with ratification of the 19th Amendment to the U.S. Constitution.